• Skip to primary navigation

 Why You Should Make This Low FODMAP Stuffing Recipe:

-• It’s a Thanksgiving classic.
-Stuffing belongs on every Thanksgiving table + just because you’re following a low FODMAP diet doesn’t mean you should miss out!
+• It's a Thanksgiving classic.
+At Thanksgiving stuffing is absolutely a must have.
+Just because you're following a gluten free or low FODMAP diet doesn't mean you should miss out!
 Read on for more info on FODMAPs and swaps for this recipe.

-• It’s packed full of flavor.
-Boasting savory flavors from broth, fresh herbs like sage + thyme and a touch of sweetness from the cornbread, this cornbread stuffing is guaranteed to please everyone at the table!
+• It's packed full of flavor.
+Boasting savory flavors from chicken broth, herbs like fresh sage & thyme and a touch of sweetness from the cornbread, this cornbread stuffing is guaranteed to please everyone at the Thanksgiving table!

 • It’s easy.
 This recipe could not be more simple!
 You can make the cornbread ahead and assemble the stuffing in minutes prior to serving.